 Maitres d'hotel oversee the service of food and beverages to guests in restaurants and other eating places.
 They also check reservations, greet guests and supervise the waiting staff.

-Maitres d’hotel usually earn
+Maitres d’hotel earn an average of

 - PAYE.net.nz website - use this calculator to convert pay and salary information

 - Employment New Zealand website - information about minimum wage rates

 (This information is a guide only.
 Find out more about the sources of our pay information)

 Maitres d'hotel may do some or all of the following:

 - hold pre-service briefings with staff

 - liaise with kitchen staff about specials and menu changes